openstack/openstack-manuals/doc/cli-reference/source/senlin.rst

   Type of the receiver to create.

 ``-c <CLUSTER>, --cluster <CLUSTER>``
   Targeted cluster for this receiver.
+Required if receiver type is webhook.

 ``-a <ACTION>, --action <ACTION>``
   Name or ID of the targeted action to be triggered.
+  Required if receiver type is webhook.

 ``-P <KEY1=VALUE1;KEY2=VALUE2...>, --params <KEY1=VALUE1;KEY2=VALUE2...>``
   A dictionary of parameters that will be passed to